 Waste water - where it goes from your sink and toilet

-Hauraki has a Rail Trail (closed rail line converted to cycle way) mostly to attract visitiors, but locals use it too!
+If you’re keen to keep fit, try taking your bike!
+The popular Hauraki Rail Trail mostly attracts visitors, but locals use it too.
 Bikes can be hired, if you'd like to try before buying one.
-Maybe buy pedal electric-assisted?
+Maybe get a pedal electric-assisted bike?

 In schools and community

 See the waste minimisation section above.